PracHub

 Feb 11, 2026, 12:00 AM

-Behavioral & Leadership
+easyData ScientistTechnical ScreenBehavioral & Leadership

 0

-• The problem it solved and who used the output
+• The problem it solved and who used the output.

-• The data sources and key features/signals
+• The data sources and the key features/signals.

-• The methodology (e.g., time-series, factor model, statistical arbitrage, risk model)
+• The methodology (e.g., time-series, factor model, statistical arbitrage, risk model) and why that method fit the problem.

-• How you validated it (backtesting/evaluation), and what success looked like
+• How you validated it (backtesting/evaluation) and what success looked like.

-• The model’s key assumptions and where it can fail
+• The model's key assumptions and where it can fail.

 Loading comments...